krf/cbor-for-riot/project-outline.md

 * Incrementally re-allocate the buffer holding the serialized data while doing the serialization

 ### (5) Test our implementation against other working implementations

+This includes testing the encoding / decoding of streams of arbitrary length, containing an arbitrary number of data items.

 1. Testing the encoder against other implementations:
 Finding another encoder, checking to see if it produces the same output as our encoder for a sample input.